thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

 - Fix the issues which lead to the breach
 - Secure the system and continue normal business operations

-Having to rely upon other vendors for these processes removes the control and level which OnTrack is able to gain information about the scale and nature of security breaches.
+Having to rely upon other vendors for these processes removes the control and information transparency OnTrack has regarding the scale and nature of security breaches.
 This leaves the company “in the dark” about what has occurred and is frustrating, especially when there are capable members within the company who would be able to respond to such events, perhaps more efficiently than these vendors.